jackjburnett/jackjburnett.github.io/_projects/RAI_Article.md

 where inequality is present, even if the inequalities themselves are not used for financial gain or only contribute to profits indirectly.

-There is a need for political change, not technical safeguards that mask society’s ills, to help promote a just society, and this is where I believe AI researchers can begin to influence change rather than perpetuate inequality.
+There is a need for political change, not technical safeguards that mask society's ills, to help promote a just society, and this is where I believe AI researchers can begin to influence change rather than perpetuate inequality.
 [Modern governments are shifting towards data-driven governance](https://ideascale.com/blog/what-is-data-driven-decision-making-in-government/)
 [27], meaning governments rely on data that highlights social inequalities when creating social policies.
 AI researchers